Alternative Delivery • Prescription Required

 Concentrated Relief

-This delivery method allows for concentrated treatment of conditions such as pelvic pain and inflammatory bowel disease while minimizing systemic exposure.
+This delivery method allows for concentrated treatment of conditions such as pelvic pain and inflammatory bowel disease, while minimizing systemic exposure.

 Alternative to Oral Therapy